ErikCumps/spwproject/src/README.md

 The spwproject source projects are built with:
 * Microsoft Visual C++ .NET 2003
 * Qt 4.3.3
+* Qwt 5.2.1
 * zlib 1.2.8

 To prepare the projects for building, please:
+* Build Qt 4.3.3,
+  using the procedure described [here](QT/README.md)
+* Build Qwt 5.2.1,
+  using the procedure described [here](Qwt/README.md), with the Qt built in the previous step
-* configure the Qt location with a qtdir.bat file
+* configure the Qt location with a qtdir.bat file (see example_qtdir.bat)
+* configure the Qwt location with a qwtdir.bat file (see example_qwtdir.bat)
 * run the prepare.bat batch file

 These are the spwproject source projects: